Review: Delta LA to Sydney in Economy with Kids

 Dinner Meal Service from LA to Sydney in Delta Economy

-Our flight was scheduled to leave Los Angeles at 11 pm and it was delayed about 30 minutes.
+Our flight was scheduled to leave Los Angeles at 11 pm, and it was delayed about 30 minutes.
 We had a layover in LA, after a short layover in Denver, flying from Tampa.
-We ate at the airport, though we knew there would be a meal shortly after takeoff.
+Though we knew there would be a meal shortly after takeoff, we ate at the airport.
 We did not want to wait until midnight to eat.

 I always order my kids a special meal.
 That way, they have more options and are more likely to be able to eat something during the flight.